 In this article, we’re taking a look at how to incorporate metaphors into your lyric writing.
 Metaphoric language provides an excellent way to communicate your thoughts, ideas, and emotions in a more profound way, transcending the banal ordinary use of plain language.

-Metaphors are a form of figurative language, as opposed to plain literal language.
-Essentially, a metaphor is a phrase that describes something in terms of being something else in a way that is not literally true, but helps explain a deeper emotion or underlying feeling behind the language.
+Metaphors are a form of figurative language, as opposed to being literal.
 The dictionary defines a metaphor as “a figure of speech in which a word or phrase is applied to an object or action to which it is not literally applicable.”
-(See Google Dictionary).
-The dictionary uses the example of describing sadness as “falling through a trap door or depression.”
+(Google Dictionary).
+The example used in the dictionary definition is to describe sadness as “falling through a trap door or depression.”
 The idea is that the sad person is not literally falling through a trapdoor, it’s only a poetic use of language to hyper-emphasize the emotion being sad.
+Essentially, a metaphor is a phrase that describes something in terms of being something else in a way that is not literally true, but helps explain a deeper emotion or underlying feeling behind the language.

 If you take a metaphorical phrase literally, it should sound bizarre.
 For instance, you may have heard of the phrase “walking on egg shells” to describe how it feels to be around an emotionally difficult person.
 As in, “every time Joe is in the room, I’m walking on egg shells trying not to upset him.”
 In that example, the speaker is not literally walking on top of egg shells, it’s only a way to express the feeling of having to be extra delicate around a difficult person.
 Another example, might be if you refer to a loving partner or spouse as your “rock.”
 They are not literally a physical rock, it’s just that their love creates a sense of stability for you.

 Keep in mind that metaphors are not similes, which is another form of figurative language.
 Similes compare things using the words like or as, metaphors just literally discuss one thing as though it’s another.
 For example, a simile could be used to say that Joe is “as brave as a lion”, or Sally is “smart like a fox”.
-Similes have less potency as poetic devices, because it’s clear that a comparison is being drawn between the two things as opposed to one thing being discussed as though it is, in fact, the other.
-Both devices have their respective places in polished writing.
+Simile’s have less potency as poetic devices, because it’s clear that a comparison is being drawn between the two things as opposed to one thing being discussed as though it is, in fact, the other.

 In the context of songwriting, metaphors allow writers to capture many of the nuances of expression for which there is no specific or standard vocabulary available.
-Creating a new metaphor is a very creative undertaking, allowing the writer full reign to invent them at will to serve their expressive needs.
-The perfect metaphor can really capture what a writer feels, sees in his or her mind, and convey ideas much more powerfully.
-Metaphors can also be intrinsically very beautiful sonically, and/or can present much more potent language than using plain ordinary speech.
+Creating a new metaphor as a writer is a very creative undertaking, since the write has full reign to invent them at will.
+This allows for a tremendous amount of creativity to explore a more poetic use of language to better capture what writers feel, what they see in their minds, and to convey their ideas much more powerfully.
+Metaphors are also intrinsically capable of becoming very beautiful sonically (i.e. they sound pretty), or can present much more potent language than using plain ordinary speech.

 Let’s take a look at several example from popular songs, across a variety of different eras from past to present.

 The final examples are called “dead” metaphors, or cliches.
-This type of metaphor is used so often in common speech that the metaphorical effect has all but vanished.
-It’s been overplayed.
 They can be used tastefully, or they can sound tired and unoriginal.
 A tasteful example is Sia’s “Chandelier”, which contains the relatively common metaphor of talking about her phone “blowing up“.
 The lyric goes: “I’m the one “for a good time call … Phone’s blowin’ up, they’re ringin’ my doorbell”.
 The lyric works because of the way it sits relative to the other lyrics surrounding it.
 The phrase is a metaphor, because the phone is not literally blowing up; rather, it’s a common way to say that the phone is ringing a lot.
-But people use this phrase so much it doesn’t sound metaphorical anymore.
 Another example is the Beatles’ “Let it Be” which has the lyric “when the broken-hearted people living in the world agree.”
 People’s hearts are not literally broken, the people are just sad.
 The metaphor is used very commonly, but almost sounds just like a common phrase (an “idiom”), rather than a washed up old metaphor.
 Be careful about lines like “my heart beats for you”, “plenty of fish in the sea”, “kid in a candy store”, and other tired old sayings that have lost poignancy.
 In those cases, see if you can invent your own more original metaphoric phrase.
-It’s tempting to re-hash and repeat metaphors you have heard in other songs, but the lack of originality can render your lyrics trite and uninteresting.

 In sum, metaphors are a very powerful poetic device to communicate what you have to say, by conveying a more nuanced form of language more closely linked with the emotion behind the words used.
 In reading this article, I hope the examples will make you more sensitive to the metaphors you hear in songs that you listen to in the future and stimulate your own creativity to explore metaphoric language in your own lyric writing.
 As an exercise, if you’re up for it, fee free to try the following: